-Here's the comparison {see sermons on Two Righteousnesses-this series}: "...but, 'The man who practices these things shall live in them'" (v 12).
+Here's the comparison {see sermons on The Two Righteousnesses-this series}: "...but, 'The man who practices these things shall live in them'" (v 12).
 That's what God commanded them to do.

-- Has anyone ever lived within the law except Christ? - Has anyone ever perfectly kept the law except Christ?
-No! - What happens when you break the law?
+- Has anyone ever lived within the Law except Christ? - Has anyone ever perfectly kept the Law except Christ?
+No! - What happens when you break the Law?
 Sin!

-Sin is the transgression of the law' (1-John 3:4)
+Sin is the transgression of the law; 1-John 3:4: "Everyone who practices sin is also practicing lawlessness, for sin is lawlessness."

-- What happens when you have sinned?What state are you in?
-You're a sinner! - ✓ Which means you are cutoff from
+- What happens when you have sinned?

+- What state are you in?
+You're a sinner!

-God!
+- ✓ which means you are cutoff from God

-- ✓ Which means that you are subject to the death penalty! - ✓ Which means that you are under a curse!
+- ✓ which means that you are subject to the death penalty

+- ✓ which means that you are under a curse